ValleyRide: What’s Happening

 - ROUTES 51, 53 - The stop at 3rd St. S and 11th Avenue is closed.
 A temporary stop has been placed at 3rd St. S and 10th Avenue.

 - ROUTES 4-5 - Both routes are on the same detour.
 The outbound detour from Zone 1: left on 11th, right on Grove, left on 13th.
 The inbound detour from 13th Street: right on Myrtle, left on Capitol, left on Idaho to Zone 1.

-Our Travel Training Program provides assistance to those who need help understanding how to use our fixed-line and inter county bus system.
+Kathleen joins a group of seven Travel Information Volunteers who provide travel assistance to Valleyride bus service users.
+The TIV program is part of our Travel Training Program.
+The program provides assistance to those who need help understanding how to use our fixed-line and inter county bus system.
 The training can be as simple as helping someone understand printed maps and schedules to a full ride-along on the bus.
-Here's what Cristina Lyden had to say about the training:
+READ MORE

 » CONSTRUCTION WORK ON MAIN STREET STATION IN DOWNTOWN BOISE IS GOING WELL

 The Clearwater Building located over the Main Street Station is structurally in place and will be wrapped and covered soon.
 Steel is being installed at the second building, located between the Grove Hotel and the U. S. Bank Building. the building should have cladding and covering late this fall.
 Mechanical work on the Main Street Station is well under way and the concrete surfaces will be poured soon.

 The City Center Project developed by The Gardner Company is located near the intersection of Main Street and Capitol Boulevard in downtown Boise and includes the construction of an underground transit center for Valley Regional Transit, as well as additional office, retail, meeting and convention space.
 Construction is expected to be completed in late summer 2016.
 WATCH A TIME-LAPSE VIDEO OF THE PROJECT